 MHCSD uses the latest technology to treat and deliver fresh, clean water for its residents.
 The MHCSD has taken extra measures to ensure water conservation.
-For example, irrigation computers will detect rainfall and will water landscaping accordingly in order to conserve water.
+For example, irrigation computers will detect rainfall and will water landscaping accordingly to conserve water.
 Mountain House’s water comes from the Clifton Court Forebay along the Delta and is delivered by the Byron-Bethany Irrigation District (BBID).
 Water is treated by using various processes, filtered, and pumped into the community for distribution.
-At present the state of the art Water Treatment Plant has a capacity of 12.5 MGD.
+At present, the state of the art Water Treatment Plant has a capacity of 12.5 MGD.
 The full build-out capacity will be 20 MGD.
 The facility includes a flocculation basin, sedimentation basin, filtration, clear well, UV disinfection, booster pumps, and concrete sludge drying beds.
 There are a variety of regulations that pertain to water conservation.
 A few are listed below:

 - Irrigation in non-public areas is prohibited between the hours of 11:00 a.m. and 6:00 p.m. during the period between May 1st and October 1st

 - Escape of water through leaks, breaks, or malfunctions within a customer’s plumbing or distribution systems must be corrected within 24 hours after discovering the leak.

 - Shut-off nozzles must be used on hoses when washing vehicles, boats, or cleaning buildings or mobile home exteriors.

-There are a variety of regulations that pertain to the method of water distribution which protect public health and maximize the life of the infrastructure that treats and distributes the water.
+There are various regulations pertaining to the method of water distribution, which protects public health and maximizes the life of the infrastructure that treats and distributes the water.

 - Property owners are responsible for the maintenance and repair of the water line on private property from connection to the public line.